roozbehf/milight.service/README.md

 ### Update Zone
 ```
-GET /:zone/:cmd HTTP/1.1
+GET /zones/:zone/:cmd HTTP/1.1
 ```
-Updates the zone's status based on the given command.
+Changes the zone's light settings based on the given command.
 Here is one corner where for practical reasons I deviate from REST.
 If commands require a parameter, for example the `white` command, it requires the parameter to be provided after the command's name and separated with a dash.